Every Body’s Better treats all those involved in sports – at whatever level.

-As discussed above, Every Body's Better can carry out relaxing treatments that will release tense muscles and tendons, allowing the body to work at it's best level of efficiency.
+As discussed above, Judith can carry out relaxing treatments that will release tense muscles and tendons, allowing the body to work at it’s best level of efficiency.

-A short course of sessions - maybe 3 or 4 depending on level of fitness is usually suggested.
+A short course of sessions – depending on level of fitness may be beneficial.
 Consider follow up sessions once a month or so to keep the body balanced.